jakeatmsft/EnterpriseAOAI/README.md

   - [Log Analytics Tutorial](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-tutorial)
 - The table should be named <b>"ApiManagementGatewayLogs"</b>
 - The <b>BackendResponseBody</b> field contains the json response from the OpenAI service which includes the text completion as well as the token and model information.
-- Example query to identify token usage by ip and model
+- Example query to identify token usage by ip and model:
 ```kusto
 ApiManagementGatewayLogs
 | where OperationId == 'completions_create'